 Osagie K. Obasogie

-Professor of Bioethics, UCB-UCSF Joint Medical Program, Community Health Sciences
+Professor of Law and Professor of Bioethics, UCB-UCSF Joint Medical Program, Community Health Sciences

 Emily J. Ozer PhD